 There are even sandy beaches on Lake Chiemsee, for example near the town of Chieming.
 And in the middle of the lake, Herrenchiemsee Castle, built at the end of the 10th century, is enthroned on Herreninsel.
 By Chiemsee boat you can get to the island and also to the smaller Fraueninsel on which there is an old Benedictine monastery.

 Whether in the Alps, Franconian Switzerland or the Bavarian Forest… the nature in Bavaria is simply made for hiking and offers fantastic natural scenery.
 The most beautiful hikes in Bavaria are not only really wonderful, but also varied.
-Whether you want to hike through a forest with many viewpoints, leisurely along the lake or through the narrow gorges of a gorge.
+Whether you want to hike through a forest with many viewpoints, leisurely along the lake or through the narrow gorges.
 But even if you maybe don’t like hiking or maybe you are physically limited you can enjoy the nature of Bavaria.

 With the Jennerbahn, which is located right next to the Königssee, you can ride up to the 1874 meter high Jenner within a few minutes.
 Tickets for the Jennerbahn are expensive, but the view from the top is worth every penny.
 A few years ago, a completely new cable car was also built, which is now much more comfortable and takes you up the mountain in glass cabins within 20 minutes.